ReDI-School/intermediate-java/01-intro-recap-loops/index.md

 * 🕺🏻 We are here for you!
 Always ask questions if something is not clear.
 * 🚀 Never forget the feedback!
 * 🕸 [Web](https://redi-school.github.io/intermediate-java), [Previous Semesters](https://redi-j2.netlify.com)
-* 🐦 Slack: #21f_programming_java
+* 🐦 Slack: #22s_programming_java
 * 🎓 We will have a Project at the end of the course!

-### Content
+### Content of this course

-We shall aim to cover the following topics over the course of the semester.
+We planned to cover the following topics over the course of the semester.
 However, it is important to note that this is not set in stone.
 Depending on the progress of the class as a whole, we may cover a bit more or a bit less.
 It is nevertheless most important that we work and progress as a group whilst helping one another grow.